programmablemike/toggle/README.md

 ## features to support

+-   [ ] Docker image creation and publishing
 -   [ ] Setting and getting scope
 -   [ ] Creating and updating toggle sets and toggles
 -   [ ] Leader election and multiple instances of API server